-If we had had those silicone bracelets on those individuals we could have had them back, and there is time to this.
-But I would have known quickly rather than a year or two later, what is this, and then we could have mitigated it and I could have protected the next group of soldiers that went in there.

-5 And the remote sensing that I mentioned, I believe is 6 very key moving forward.
-If we are going to do dispersed operations with small groups, there is a lot of atmospheric 7 8 analysis that can be done with satellite imagery.
-It is a bit of an immature space, but if you are talking special 9 10 operations units that are very small, they are never going 11 to have a preventive medicine person visit them.
-So that 12 would give you some idea.

-And I believe the problem with all of these things is they are not perfect, but they will further the science significantly.
-And we have been pushing too much for perfect rather than taking some reasonable steps forward.
-Senator Warren: And just so I can get the comparison here, can you say a little bit about when you were in Afghanistan in 2008 and 2009, how was an individual's there was no way that I could get them out there to do that surveillance, which should have been done weekly.
-Ideally you want to do it once a week, rotating, so you never repeat it on the same weekday.
+- 1 to this.
+But I would have known quickly rather than a year - or two later, what is this, and then we could have mitigated - 3 it and I could have protected the next group of soldiers - 4 that went in there. - 5 And the remote sensing that I mentioned, I believe is - 6 very key moving forward.
+If we are going to do dispersed - 7 operations with small groups, there is a lot of atmospheric - 8 analysis that can be done with satellite imagery.
+It is a - 9 bit of an immature space, but if you are talking special - 10 operations units that are very small, they are never going - 11 to have a preventive medicine person visit them.
+So that - 12 would give you some idea. - And I believe the problem with all of these things is - 14 they are not perfect, but they will further the science - 15 significantly.
+And we have been pushing too much for - 16 perfect rather than taking some reasonable steps forward. - 17 Senator Warren: And just so I can get the comparison - 18 here, can you say a little bit about when you were in - 19 Afghanistan in 2008 and 2009, how was an individual's - 20 exposure to a burn pit documented? - Mr. Patterson: Senator, some of them were not - documented at all, which is a very frustrating point for me. - 23 We were operating down in the small FOBs where it might have - been a platoon on a FOB, so 50 people, maybe 100 - 25 individuals.

-20 exposure to a burn pit documented?

-21 Mr. Patterson: Senator, some of them were not 22 documented at all, which is a very frustrating point for me.
-23 We were operating down in the small FOBs where it might have 24 been a platoon on a FOB, so 50 people, maybe 100 25 individuals.
 And with a staff of approximately 20 people

-5 So some of those FOBS, I would grab a soil sample, 6 because that was all that I could do.
-Those air monitors 7 take 24 hours to capture a sample properly.
-If you just go 8 and take a grab, it could be very high or very low.
-You 9 need the coverage over 24 hours.

-10 So a lot of them, there is probably little to no data in the DOEHRS system, which was mentioned earlier, to be 11 12 able to address that soldier's concerns.
-The larger 13 compounds fared better.
-But even then, I cannot tell you 14 what I was exposed to in those 13 months, and this was my 15 job.
-So for an individual who is ignorant of the space and 16 things they are invulnerable, at 20-something, they are not 17 going to have any idea.

-18 Senator Warren: So let me just ask a follow-on 19 question to that.
-When servicemembers are headed home, what 20 kind of information were they given about their exposure and what kind of risks they might be facing in the future?
-21 22 Mr. Patterson: It was all self-reporting, that I 23 recall.
-Sometimes some units would put something in their 24 medical record that said, "You had a burn pit exposure" or 25 "You had a heavy metal exposure from the location that you were in."
-But that was a unit-by-unit situation.
-And then as mentioned earlier, they asked this 20-year-old,
+- 1 there was no way that I could get them out there to do that - 2 surveillance, which should have been done weekly.
+Ideally - 3 you want to do it once a week, rotating, so you never repeat - 4 it on the same weekday. - 5 So some of those FOBS, I would grab a soil sample, - 6 because that was all that I could do.
+Those air monitors - 7 take 24 hours to capture a sample properly.
+If you just go - 8 and take a grab, it could be very high or very low.
+You - 9 need the coverage over 24 hours. - 10 So a lot of them, there is probably little to no data - in the DOEHRS system, which was mentioned earlier, to be - 12 able to address that soldier's concerns.
+The larger - 13 compounds fared better.
+But even then, I cannot tell you - 14 what I was exposed to in those 13 months, and this was my - 15 job.
+So for an individual who is ignorant of the space and - 16 things they are invulnerable, at 20-something, they are not - 17 going to have any idea. - 18 Senator Warren: So let me just ask a follow-on - 19 question to that.
+When servicemembers are headed home, what - 20 kind of information were they given about their exposure and - 21 what kind of risks they might be facing in the future? - Mr. Patterson: It was all self-reporting, that I - 23 recall.
+Sometimes some units would put something in their - 24 medical record that said, "You had a burn pit exposure" or - 25 "You had a heavy metal exposure from the location that you